Home/Fish/Mahi Mahi (Dolphinfish)

 How to Select

-Choose Mahi Mahi with bright, clear eyes and firm flesh.
-Avoid fish with a strong fishy odor.
+Choose Mahi Mahi with bright, clear eyes and firm flesh; avoid any fish with a strong fishy odor.

 How to Store

-Store in the coldest part of the refrigerator and consume within 2 days.
-For longer storage, freeze in an airtight container.
+Store in the coldest part of the refrigerator and consume within 1-2 days; can be frozen for longer storage.

 Myths vs Realities